-The fact that the words ‘Reebok’, ‘best’, and ‘running’ are used in the same sentence show Reebok’s quick resurgence as a running shoe brand.
+The fact that the words ‘Reebok’, ‘best’, and ‘running’ are used in the same sentence proves Reebok’s quick resurgence as a bona fide running shoe brand.

 Between the late eighties and early 2000s, Reebok used to be a powerful force in the athletic footwear industry.
-And we aren’t talking about just running shoes; Reebok had its claws dug deep into other categories such as basketball, tennis, cross-training, aerobics, and lifestyle footwear.
+And we aren’t talking just about running shoes; Reebok had its claws dug deep into other categories like basketball, tennis, cross-training, aerobics, and lifestyle footwear.

 The ’90s were the golden period for Nike and Reebok, an era of hype and innovation.
 Footwear tech like Reebok Pump, DMX, and Hexalite went head-to-head with different versions of Nike Air.
 The Air Jordans competed with signature Reebok Allen Iverson basketball shoes.
 And who can forget the Reebok Shaqnosis?

 And it went far beyond loud marketing.
 At one point, Reebok used to make excellent running shoes.
 First released in 1993, Reebok’s excellent Aztrec runner was a worthy competitor to the Nike Pegasus.
 Ditto for the 1992 Pyro.
 Reebok also brought single-piece EVA midsoles into the mainstream with the 3D Opus, Electrolyte, and the Areeba.

 You get the idea – Reebok, like Nike, played an important part in shaping the sports footwear industry as we know it today.

 On a side note, if you like reading about the history of the sports shoe industry or shoes in general, we recommend this guide.
-We have curated a list of books on this topic – collectively, the books cover the stories of the large brands and then some.
+We have curated a list of books on this topic – collectively, these books cover the stories of the large brands and then some.

 Reebok’s decline in fortunes began soon after adidas acquired it to grow in the competitive North American market.
 For a while, Reebok running footwear had a good home within the ‘Premier running’ category and held its own in a competitive technical running market.

 Performance products took a backseat with a new focus on lifestyle and toning.
 That backfired spectacularly in the form of FTC fines, and Reebok began reinventing itself as a fitness brand around cross-training.